Eskimek/SRTing/README.md

 ```

 ## 📦 Building as .exe

-To make a standalone `.exe` organize your files like this:
+To make a standalone `.exe`, organize your files like this:

 ```
 .